ABZ-Aaron/Reddit-API-Pipeline/instructions/docker_airflow.md

 Tutorial [here](https://www.youtube.com/watch?v=3c-iBn73dDE)

-### Running Airflow in Docker
+## Airflow in Docker Info

-For this project, I simply followed the guidelines [here](https://airflow.apache.org/docs/apache-airflow/stable/start/docker.html) and downloaded the quick-start `docker-compose.yaml`file.
+For this project, the `docker-compose.yaml` file comes from the Airflow in Docker quick-start guide [here](https://airflow.apache.org/docs/apache-airflow/stable/start/docker.html).
 This defines all the services we need for Airflow (e.g. scheduler, web server, etc).

 > **NOTE:** Ths quickstart shouldn't be used in production environments.

 When we run this file further down, it will start our containers/services.
-I've only changed a few things in this file which you can see under the airflow folder.
+I've only changed a few things in this file:

 * These two extra lines added under `volumes` will mount these folders on our local file system to the docker containers.
-You an see other volumes are defined, one being to mount the `./dags` folder (this is where we store dags we want run).
+You can see other volumes are defined, one being to mount the `./dags` folder (this is where we store dags airflow should run).
 The first line mounts our `extraction` folder to `/opt/airflow`, which contains the scripts our airflow DAG will run.
 The second line mounts our aws credentials into the docker containers as read only.

     ```yaml
     - ./extraction:/opt/airflow/extraction